desh2608/dover-lap/README.md

 For smaller number of inputs (up to 5), the algorithm should take only a few seconds to run on a laptop.

+## Combining 2 systems with DOVER-Lap

+DOVER-Lap is meant to be used to combine **more than 2 systems**, since black-box voting between 2 systems does not make much sense.
+Still, if 2 systems are provided as input, we fall back on the Hungarian algorithm for label mapping, since it is provably optimal for this case.
+Both the systems are assigned equal weights, and in case of voting conflicts, the region is equally divided among the two labels.
+This is not the intended use case and will almost certainly lead to performance degradation.

 ## Citation